 Orthopaedic and Extended Recovery Unit To Get You Moving Again

 It may come as a surprise to you that total joint replacement patients are encouraged to get up and start moving again as soon as possible after surgery.

-With 27 private beds, the Orthopedic and Extended Recovery Unit allows physicians and nurses to monitor and care for patients who have undergone orthopedic surgery, including joint replacement, as well as for post-operative patients.
+With 27 private beds, the Orthopaedic and Extended Recovery Unit allows physicians and nurses to monitor and care for patients who have undergone orthopaedic surgery, including joint replacement, as well as for post-operative patients.
 It includes a dedicated physical and occupational therapy area.